mruby/mruby/doc/guides/mrbgems.md

 When more than one version requirements is passed, the dependency must satisfy all of it.

-You can have default gem to use as dependency when it's not defined in *build_config.rb*.
+You can have default gem to use as dependency when it's not defined in your build configuration.
 When the last argument of `add_dependency` call is `Hash`, it will be treated as default gem information.
 Its format is same as argument of method `MRuby::Build#gem`, expect that it can't be treated as path gem location.

-When a special version of dependency is required, use `MRuby::Build#gem` in *build_config.rb* to override default gem.
+When a special version of dependency is required, use `MRuby::Build#gem` in the build configuration to override default gem.

 If you have conflicting GEMs use the following method:
 * `spec.add_conflict(gem, *requirements)`